CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 In this example, the nodes `cn17`, `cn108`, `cn109`, and `cn110` were allocated for 1 hour via the qexp queue.
 The `myjob` jobscript will be executed on the node `cn17`, while the nodes `cn108`, `cn109`, and `cn110` are available for use as well.

-The jobscript or interactive shell is by default executed in the `home` directory:
+The jobscript or interactive shell is by default executed in the `/home` directory:

 ```console
 $ qsub -q qexp -l select=4:ncpus=16 -I